facebookincubator/velox/velox/docs/functions/spark/math.rst

     Returns ``x`` rounded down to the nearest integer.
     Supported types are: BIGINT and DOUBLE.

+.. spark:function:: hex(x) -> varchar

+    Converts ``x`` to hexadecimal.
+    Supported types are: BIGINT, VARBINARY and VARCHAR.
+    If the argument is a BIGINT or binary, hex returns the number as a STRING in hexadecimal format.
+    Otherwise if the number is a STRING, it converts each character into its hex representation and returns the resulting STRING.
+Negative numbers would be treated as two's complement.

 .. spark:function:: hypot(a, b) -> double

     Returns the square root of `a` squared plus `b` squared.